-The tools of an electrician apprentice do not fall into a neat, hard and fast list.
+The tools of an electrician apprentice don’t fall into a neat list.
 There may be variance from one employer to the next as to what you need.
 Still, this list is a good start for an apprentice.

 No matter where you are in your journey as an electrician, keep reading for helpful tips about electricians and their tools.

-Some guys call it side cutters- others Linesman’s Pliers.
-There are great for cutting through romex wire and single conductor cable up to about 4 gauge.
+Some guys call these side cutters- others use the term Linesman’s Pliers.
+They’re great for cutting through Romex wire and single conductor cable up to about 4 gauge.
 The flat jaws are handy for grabbing things that need to be grabbed.
 One example is steel fish tape – but for the most part this is a cutting tool.

-The long-nose pliers is mostly for grabbing and pinching.
+This long-nose pliers is mostly for grabbing and pinching.
 But, they have a cutting blade too, which is nice when you need to snip something and don’t feel like grabbing another tool.
-This is #3 in what I would call the “Pliers Tri-Fecta".
+This is #3 in what I would call the “Pliers Trifecta”.
 Gotta have ’em all!

 As you get proficient, it becomes like an extension of your hand.
 It can do things your fat, little fingers can’t manage – which is saying something when you consider the engineering marvel that is our hands.

-This thing is great for twisting wire round terminals, pinching, grabbing, yanking – you name it.
-It’s also handy for retrieving little things from the bottom of your tool pouch where your hand won’t fit!
+This thing is great for twisting wire around terminals, pinching, grabbing, yanking – you name it.
+It’s also handy for retrieving little things from the bottom of your tool pouch where your hand won’t fitis

 Here’s a stripper your wife will approve of.
 It quickly and neatly cleans the insulation from copper wire – stranded or solid.
-Most of the time you will be dealing with wire in the range of 14 gauge up to 10 gauge.
-They do make strippers for larger sizes – 8 gauge and 6 gauge, but it really isn’t necessary to have.
+Most of the time you’ll be dealing with wire in the range of 14 gauge up to 10 gauge.
+They do make strippers for lager sizes – 8 gauge and 6 gauge, bit it really isn’t necessary to have.
 You can deal with bigger cable using a razor knife.

 This tool has but one purpose: exposing the wires in armored cable.
 Usually called MC (Metallic Cable) or BX cable.
-It is multi-wire cable surrounded by an aluminum or steel flexible shield.
-You will mostly see it used in commercial and industrial locations.
+It’s multi-wire cable surrounded by an aluminum or steel flexible shield.
+You’ll mostly see it used in commercial and industrial locations.

 The Roto-Split makes a quick and clean job of stripping that outer sheath off when terminating the cable.
 Some electricians prefer using their diagonal cutter for this task – and that works fine in a pinch.
 But, if I need to strip a lot of cable, I find that this tool is much faster and makes a cleaner cut.